elastic/kibana/src/plugins/expressions/server/server.api.md

     //
     // (undocumented)
     clog: ExpressionFunctionClog;
+    // Warning: (ae-forgotten-export) The symbol "ExpressionFunctionCumulativeSum" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    cumulative_sum: ExpressionFunctionCumulativeSum;
     // Warning: (ae-forgotten-export) The symbol "ExpressionFunctionFont" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)